All Episodes

 Please do give me a follow if you haven't already.

-Uh this is the Fox News headline today.
+This is the Fox News headline today.

-Uh or you know, I started Obama.
+Or, you know, I started Obamacare.

-She actually said that she was sort of the originator in a sense of Obamacare.
+She actually said that she was sort of the originator, in a sense, of Obamacare, sort of like she invented the internet.

 And then she got a little rattled by the by Bernie and tried to come to Bernie's left on some things.

-That was Hillary circa 08, and now it's like, oh yeah.
+That was Hillary circa 08.

-I have to say I don't know uh how much I I just don't believe that he has that i he's his heart is in it.
+I have to say, I don't know how much, I just don't believe that he has that.

 I don't know how else to put it.

-I just don't think you know Obama is say what you will about him and his policies.
+I just don't think, you know, Obama is, say what you will about him and his policies.

-I've said a lot.
+And I've said a lot.

-And I know that the uh I know that the uh the the day-to-day host here, the Warner Lee Rush has certainly said a lot too, uh, and a lot of others.
+And I know that the day-to-day host here, the Waterloo Rush has certainly said a lot too.

 Say what you will about him.

-When he's pushing for Obama, he's he gets into his own and he knows how to do that and he won two elections.
+When he's pushing for Obama, he gets into his own and he knows how to do that and he won two elections.

 Say what you will.